DigitalGlobe/gbdxtools/README.rst

 In order to use gbdxtools, you need GBDX credentials.
 Email geobigdata@digitalglobe.com to get these.

-This repo is intended as a useful exercise in elegant open source Python development.
-A presentation which outlines the principles can be found here http://youngpm.github.io/python-brownbag/#1.
-The long-term plan is to merge this repo with https://github.com/TDG-Platform/gbdx-py.
+Documentation is hosted here: http://gbdxtools.readthedocs.org/en/latest/.
+Example scripts can be found under the /examples directory of this repo.

 Development